-Corpus Christi City Council is seeking permits to build two baywater desalination plants in Corpus Christi Bay that would heavily impact the health of the bay, wildlife and the economy in order to provide water for proposed polluting plants that corporations want to build in San Patricio County.
+Corpus Christi City Council is seeking permits to build two baywater desalination plants in Corpus Christi Bay that would heavily impact the health of the bay, wildlife and the economy in order to provide water for proposed polluting plants that corporations want to build in northern Corpus Christi and San Patricio County.

 Desal is a bad idea.
 Desal is expensive and would increase already high, monthly water bills.
 Both the intake of baywater and the discharge of highly concentrated brine with chemicals would kill sea life dependent on a mix of fresh and bay water.
 Desal would greatly harm the commercial and recreational fishing, and tourism economy.

 More than 4,200 Corpus Christi voters signed a petition in favor of letting the voters have a say on whether or not the city pursues funding for desalination projects that will cost $1.3 billion dollars and would increase our utility bills.

 You can send a message to local officials asking them to put residents first and stop pursuing costly desal for industry while asking us to pay for it!